Dynamical Properties of Dense Associative Memory: Discussion

-In this paper here considered Krotov's dense associative memory.
+In this paper we considered Krotov's dense associative memory.
 Since the noise variance depends on $n$, we normalize the constant $\alpha_n$ by setting $\alpha_n'=(2n-3)!! \alpha_n$, where $\alpha_n'$ is referred to as the \textit{loading rate}.
-The \textit{storage capacity} is defined as the largest loading rate at which the overlap remains positive.
-Using the approximate dynamics, the storage capacities for several values of $n$ are obtained as follows: for $n=3$, $\alpha_c'=0.252$; for $n=4$, $\alpha_c'=0.197$; for $n=5$, $\alpha_c'=0.172$; for $n=6$, $\alpha_c'=0.157$; for $n=7$, $\alpha_c'=0.147$; for $n=10$, $\alpha_c'=0.128$; for $n=20$, $\alpha_c'=0.105$.
-In addition, the basin of attraction computed using the approximate dynamics is shown in Fig. \ref{fig:basin}.
-The vertical axis represents the overlap, and the horizontal axis represents the loading rate.
-For each value of $n$, the graph consists of two curves.
-The upper part of each curve shows the overlap in the equilibrium state when the initial state is exactly the memory pattern itself, and the lower part indicates the minimum initial overlap from which successful recall is possible.
+The \textit{storage capacity} $\alpha_{c,n}'$ is defined as the largest loading rate at which the overlap remains positive.

+The result of Proposition \ref{proposition:gfa} can be numerically analyzed using the Monte Carlo method.
+Figure \ref{fig:dynamics} shows the numerical analysis for the case $n=3$, together with the results of computer simulations.
+In Fig. \ref{fig:dynamics} (a) -- (d), the graphs on the left display the simulation results for $N=512$ with $100$ trials.
+The vertical axis represents the overlap, while the horizontal axis represents the number of iteration steps.
+The graphs on the right in Fig. \ref{fig:dynamics} (a) -- (d) correspond to the numerical analysis of the overlap based on Proposition \ref{proposition:gfa}.
+Although finite-size effects become significant near the basin of attraction, it can be confirmed that the theoretical values agree well with the simulation results even for relatively small-scale experiments.
+It can be theoretically confirms that, when retrieval is successful, convergence is attained within several tens of iterations.

+Furthermore, Fig. \ref{fig:BoA} illustrates the basin of attraction for the case $n=3$.
+The vertical axis indicates the initial overlap, and the horizontal axis indicates the loading rate.
+The overlap after $200$ iterations is shown by color.
+The storage capacity is $\alpha_{c,3}' = 0.33$.
+The region in which the overlap remains finite and nonzero corresponds to the basin of attraction.
+The red solid line in Fig. \ref{fig:BoA} represents the boundary of the basin of attraction obtained from the approximate dynamics.
+These results demonstrate that the retarded self-interaction increases the memory capacity.
 It can be confirmed that the system retains a sufficiently large attraction basin of order $O(N^0)$, even for large $n$.